 To create the VM instances without installing SAP HANA, delete or comment out all of the lines that begin with

 Property Data type Description primaryInstanceName String The name of the VM instance for the primary SAP HANA system.
-Specify the name in lowercase letters, numbers, or hyphens. secondaryInstanceName String The name of the VM instance for the secondary SAP HANA system.
-Specify the name in lowercase letters, numbers, or hyphens. primaryZone String The zone in which the primary SAP HANA system is deployed.
+Specify the name in lowercase letters, numbers, or hyphens.
+If any other characters are used, such as "" (underscore) or a capital letter, deployment fails. secondaryInstanceName String The name of the VM instance for the secondary SAP HANA system.
+Specify the name in lowercase letters, numbers, or hyphens.
+If any other characters are used, such as "" (underscore) or a capital letter, deployment fails. primaryZone String The zone in which the primary SAP HANA system is deployed.
 The primary and secondary zones must be in the same region. secondaryZone String The zone in which the secondary SAP HANA system will be deployed.
 The primary and secondary zones must be in the same region. instanceType String The type of Compute Engine virtual machine that you need to run SAP HANA on.
 If you need a custom VM type, specify a predefined VM type with a number of vCPUs that is closest to the number you need while still being larger.
 After deployment is complete, modify the number of vCPUs and the amount of memory. subnetwork String The name of the subnetwork you created in a previous step.
 If you are deploying to a shared VPC, specify this value as

 [SHAREDVPC_PROJECT]/[SUBNETWORK].
 For example,